Look What's Happened to Rosemary's Baby

-Look What's Happened to Rosemary's Baby (also known as Rosemary's Baby Part II) is a 1976 American made-for-television horror film and a sequel to Roman Polanski's 1968 film Rosemary's Baby starring Stephen McHattie, Patty Duke, George Maharis, Ruth Gordon and Ray Milland.
-The film premiered as the ABC Friday Night Movie on October 29, 1976.
+Look What's Happened to Rosemary's Baby (also known as Rosemary's Baby Part II) is a 1976 American made-for-television horror film, which serves as the sequel to Roman Polanski's 1968 film Rosemary's Baby, and the second installment in the franchise of the same name.
+The movie stars Stephen McHattie, Patty Duke, George Maharis, Ruth Gordon, Ray Milland and Tina Louise; premiering as the ABC Friday Night Movie on October 29, 1976.

-It has little connection to the novel by Ira Levin, on which the first film was based.
-It is not based on Levin's sequel novel, Son of Rosemary, which was published later, although there are some similarities (e.g. the child in both stories is called Andrew/Andy).
+It has little connection to the 1967 novel by Ira Levin, on which the first film was based.
+It is not related to Levin's 1997 sequel novel, Son of Rosemary, although there are some similarities (e.g. the child in both stories is called Andrew/Andy).

 The only actor to return from the first film is Ruth Gordon as Minnie Castevet.
 Sam O'Steen, an editor on the first movie, directed this sequel.
-Patty Duke, who plays Rosemary, was considered for the role in the 1968 film; it went to Mia Farrow.
+Patty Duke, who plays Rosemary, was considered for the role in the 1968 film that ultimately went to Mia Farrow.

+The film follows Andrew "Adrian" Woodhouse from the age of 8 to the birth of his own first child.
+The would-be Antichrist finds himself constantly manipulated by members of his family and by a newfound love interest.